Literature / Pollyanna

 - I Want My Beloved to Be Happy: In Pollyanna Grows Up; for numerous characters.

-- In the book, Pollyanna persuades Mrs. Snow and Aunt Polly to let her style their hair and put flowers in it, with much the same effect.
+- Pollyanna persuades Mrs. Snow and Aunt Polly to let her style their hair and put flowers in it, which gives them each a softening moment.

 - Licked by the Dog: Some people find Pollyanna's friendliness to be this, at least at first.